Define custom governance rules using Spectral

 To be valid in Postman, your Spectral document can't contain any properties beyond those listed here.
 For the full list of rules and their descriptions, see Spectral rule properties.

-You will find each rule defined in rules in the Custom Rules section in the configurable API governance or API security pages.
+You'll find each rule defined in rules in the Custom Rules section in the configurable API governance or API security pages.

 Remember to turn on your custom rules after you create or import them.